Zafir547/Zafir547/README.md

 ---

 ## 🎯 Fun Fact
-💡 *AI is not just technology — it’s the future we’re shaping, one model at a time.*
+💡 *AI is not just technology, it’s the future we’re shaping, one model at a time.*